agustingenoud/spark-delta_lake-jupyterlab/README.md

-# Data Science Docker Environment
+# Data Science Docker Environment < Spark/Delta + JupyterLab >

 Build from scratch docker images from the Dockerfiles.
 Create a Spark cluster (1 Main + 2 Workers) and a Jupyter Lab interface.
 Based on the great [article](https://towardsdatascience.com/apache-spark-cluster-on-docker-ft-a-juyterlab-interface-418383c95445) of André Perez.
-I updated the versions of openjdk to 11, spark (3.2.0) & hadoop compatibility.
+I updated the versions of openjdk to 11, spark (3.2.0), hadoop and latest (1.1.0) Delta Lake compatibility.

 ### Go to a terminal